Sewer56/SonicRiders.Index/docs/guides/custom-models.md

 !!! info

-    This section describes how to extract the Riders Archives e.g. `PA00` to obtain the models.
+    This section describes how to extract the Riders Arc hives e.g. `PA00` to obtain the models.

 ### Extracting Archives